MazinLab/FROST/README.md

 frost compressor --port /dev/ttyUSB0 --addr 17 status
 ```

-There are no config files — if you need permanent port reassignment, update the `DEFAULT_PORT` constants in the relevant `src/<device>.rs` file.
+There are no config files.
+If you need permanent port reassignment, update the `DEFAULT_PORT` constants in the relevant `src/<device>.rs` file.

 ### Busy-port retry behavior